msung99/Gatsby-Starter-Haon/README.md

 gatsby develop // or "npm start"
 ```

-If the above command does not work properly due to dependency conflicts, please execute the following command and try again
+If the above command does not work properly due to dependency conflicts, please execute the following command and try again.

 ```
 npm i --legacy-peer-deps